NuGet/docs.microsoft.com-nuget/docs/concepts/Package-Versioning.md

 - `-beta`: Beta release, typically one that is feature complete for the next planned release, but may contain known bugs.
 - `-rc`: Release candidate, typically a release that's potentially final (stable) unless significant bugs emerge.

-When resolving package references and multiple package versions differ only by suffix, NuGet chooses a version without a suffix first, then applies precedence to pre-release versions in reverse alphabetical order and treats dot notation numbers with numerical order.
-For example, the following versions would be chosen in the exact order shown:
+When ordering versions by precedence, NuGet chooses a version without a suffix first, then applies precedence to pre-release versions in reverse alphabetical order and treats dot notation numbers with numerical order.
+An example ordering:

 > [!Note]
 > Prerelease numbers with dot notation, as in *1.0.1-build.23*, are considered are part of the [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html) standard, and as such are [only supported with NuGet 4.3.0+](#semantic-versioning-200).